The Struggle To Bloom

 “Writing helps me to get things out and to process things in a healthy way,” she says.

 Miya is actively involved with the Fraser Valley Poets Society.
-She also has a poem in the Hear and See: Poetry and Art for Mental Health exhibit presented by Communitas and currently on display at the Reach Gallery Museum Abbotsford, an exhibit that pairs poets with artists.
-Being part of this show has been a meaningful experience for Miya.
+She also had a poem in the Hear and See: Poetry and Art for Mental Health exhibit presented by Communitas and held at the Reach Gallery Museum Abbotsford, an exhibit that paired poets with artists.
+Being part of this show was a meaningful experience for Miya.
 It is one of many ways in which she sees her life changing and herself growing – just like a flower.

 “My life is so different from what it was,” she says.
 “I’m not broken anymore, I’m bending.
 I’m so proud of myself to follow through with this art and poetry show and to have a piece on display there.
 It’s been amazing.”